ptenteromano/SnipeLimiteds/README.md

 After installing, open `PowerShell` for Windows (or `Terminal` if on a Mac).
 Move to the directory where the repository is using the `cd` command.

-Then run `python main.py`, it will install the libraries for you.
-When that's done, move on to step 2.
+For example, if the "SnipeLimiteds" folder is in your Downloads, you would type: `cd Downloads/SnipeLimiteds-Main` Then run `python main.py`, it will install the libraries for you.
+When that's done, you need to run it again in the same way: `python main.py`.

-Note: You may have to run with `python3` or `python.exe` instead of just `python`
+**Note**: You may have to run with `python3` or `python.exe` instead of just `python`

 <hr>